Notre Dame Cathedral

 The Cathedral

-Notre-Dame was built between 1163 and approximately 1345, on the Ile de la Cite in the Seine at the geographic centre of Paris.
+Notre-Dame was built between 1163 and approximately 1345 on the Ile de la Cité in the Seine at the geographic centre of Paris.
 The facade, with its three portals, twin towers, and rose window, is one of the defining images of Gothic architecture.
 The interior is 130 metres long and 48 metres tall at the central nave.
+The three rose windows (west, north, south) survived the fire; the north rose window dates to 1250 and retains most of its original 13th-century glass.

 Eating in the Area